TedHusted/awake/awake.md/awake.md

 “You’re welcome, dear.”

-“The X-3000 also accepts tek-ops commands that can operate smart devices, such as view screens, speakers, lights, and doors.
-To use tek-ops, address the device directly.
+“The X-3000 also accepts tek-ops commands that can operate smart devices.
+View screens, speakers, lights, doors, and more.
+To use tek-ops, you address the device.
 For example, ‘Door open’ will engage the closest automatic door in your line of sight.”

 The presentation shows an animated elevator, doors whooshing open.